 - 2. Contest entrants cannot be professional model builders, i.e. derive over 50% of one’s income from constructing models.

 - 3. Each model must be accompanied by the official NMRA Entry Form #901, filled out and signed by the entrant.
 In addition, model entries must have a filled out Judges Score Sheet #902.
 Modules should use NMRA Entry Form #901b.
-Writeable Entry Forms and Judges Score Sheets are available from the NMRA and the MER website.
-Go to either website by clicking on the above links, download the form, fill out as a Word document, print and bring them with you to the Contest Room at the Convention.
+Writeable Entry Forms and Judges Score Sheets are available from the MER website https://mer-nmra.com/judge.html .
+Go to the website by clicking on the above link, download the forms, fill them out as MSWord documents, print and bring them with you to the Contest Room at the Convention.

 - 4. You may enter the contest by proxy.
 Whoever submits an entry for someone else, however, must present the owner-builder’s NMRA membership number.